vertica/vertica-containers/Wasm-container/README.md

 [Vertica](https://www.vertica.com/) is a massively scalable analytics data warehouse that stores your data and performs analytics on it all in one place.

-This repository creates an image that provides tools to experiment with developing User-Defined Extensions (UDxs) for Vertica using WebAssembly.
+This repository creates an image that makes it reasonably easy to experiment with developing User-Defined Extensions (UDxes) for Vertica using WebAssembly.

+Vertica has long supported UDxes in a number of languages:

+- C++
+- Java
+- Python
+- R

+Java, Python and R UDxes are loaded into auxiliary programs implementing the appropriate runtime.
+C++ UDxes may be loaded into a separate program (known as "fenced"), or may be linked directly into the Vertica binary (known as "unfenced").
+(All Java, Python, and R UDxes are fenced.)

+Unfenced UDxes have a performance advantage over fenced since functions are implemented as function calls instead of as remote procedure calls.
+There is a corresponding savings in the cost of data movement (data are pushed onto or popped off of the stack instead of transmitted through a socket).
+However, Unfenced UDxes are a little risky: a bug in an unfenced UDx risks crashing the Vertica server.

+Safe programming in C++ can be a challenge.

+Enter Web Assembly (Wasm).
+Wasm code runs in a sandbox with clearly-defined interaction between the Wasm and the host program.
+Wasm code accesses memory in its sandbox, and cannot access memory outside its sandbox.

+Supporting Web Assembly IDxes lets us support unfenced UDxes in any language that can compile to Wasm, confident that the user-defined code cannot corrupt Vertica's data structures.

-For additional details about developing Vertica UDxs, see [Extending Vertica](https://www.vertica.com/docs/latest/HTML/Content/Authoring/ExtendingVertica/ExtendingVertica.htm).
+For details about developing Vertica UDxes, see [Extending Vertica](https://www.vertica.com/docs/latest/HTML/Content/Authoring/ExtendingVertica/ExtendingVertica.htm).

-Note that this container just packages WebAssembly tools for generating .wasm files in C, C++, and Rust.
-To do actual UDx development requires a Vertica SDK (which is packaged with your Vertica version).
-It is admittedly a little clumsy to hop into this container to compile to Wasm, then move to another environment to link the Wasm into an actual UDx, but this is (at the moment), just a minimal proof-of-concept.
+This container just packages WebAssembly tools for generating .wasm files in C and Rust, though we anticipate adding other languages (particularly Golang).

 ## Prerequisites
 - [Docker Desktop](https://www.docker.com/get-started) or [Docker Engine](https://docs.docker.com/engine/install/).